snwhd/genfamap/README.md

 this will download a bunch of files into `./files/<version>/<region>/`.

+### render

+`./scrape.py render <region> <out filename>` renders downloaded map content into a world map png.

+Note: for some reason, dungeon region (-1, 2) is an empty region marked as all white on the minimap.
+When rendering a new map for updated version, this region's data file should be deleted.

+### walkable

+`./scrape.py walkable <region>` prints to stdout a 2d array representing walkable and non walkablle terrain of region.

+This data should be indexed as `array[y + abs(miny)][x + abs(minx)]` where x and
+y are a point in genfanad, and minx and miny are the minimum x and y values of the specific region.
+So for the main world, that would be `array[y + 128][x + 256]` as of version 0.110.
+The offsets will change if new regions are added east or north of the current map.

 ### imgfetch

 `./scrape.py imgfetch <region>` Pulls icon images referenced from resource files,